 In the 21st century, we are on the verge of a great shift — from Capitalism 1.0 to Capitalism 2.0.
-In traditional shareholder capitalism, the company exclusively maximizes the shareholder value.
+In traditional shareholder capitalism, the company exclusively maximizes shareholder value.
 In the Capitalism 2.0 model, stakeholder capitalism will create social and shareholder value simultaneously.
 It is a movement where companies are using business as a tool for social change.
 The culture shift within companies living the triple bottom line model of people, planet, and profit is really shaking things up.
 The shift is towards companies becoming Certified B Corporations or B Corps.

 Why is profit seen as the “be all and end all” of business?
 Milton Friedman, a University of Chicago professor and winner of the 1976 Nobel Prize for Economics, stated that a company’s only social responsibility is to increase profits for the owners (stockholders), as long as it doesn’t engage in deception or fraud.
 This theory ended up being known as the Friedman Doctrine.
 Contrary to Friedman’s beliefs, the old-fashioned notion of corporate social responsibility (CSR) is suddenly becoming popular again.

 Business leaders and investors are embracing the wisdom of the triple bottom line.
 As of 2019, almost 10,000 companies around the world have signed the UN Global Compact — a promise to uphold social responsibility in human rights, labor standards, and environmental protection.

 If the profit-based business model remains unchanged, what could have inspired this sudden shift in attitude?
 There are two leading reasons: consumer demand and climate change.